A neighbourhood area and plan in North Kensington

 The RBKC website has information on the StQW Plan.
 This includes all the supporting documents which were required for the independent examination of the Draft Plan in 2016 (the Consultation Statement and Basic Conditions Statement).

-There are now 26 adopted neighbourhood plans in areas across London.
-Neighbourhood plans are now part of the day to day decision making on new development in these parts of the city.
-For more information on neighbourhood planning in London, the best place to look is at http://www.neighbourhoodplanners.london/.
-StQW plays an active part in this London-wide network.
+There are around 23 adopted neighbourhood plans in areas across London.
+Neighbourhood plans are have long been part of the day to day decision making on new development in these parts of the city.

 Please contact us at sthelensassn@aol.com if you would like more background, or if you live or work in the neighbourhood and would like to join the StQW Forum and St Helens Residents Association.
 Membership is free.

-We meet three or four times a year at St Helens Church Hall or sometimes on Zoom, and a monthly newsletter is circulated to members.
+We meet a few times at sessions open to all at St Helens Church Hall or sometimes on Zoom, and a monthly newsletter is circulated to members.